-- Non-Tributary Groundwater groundwater located outside the boundaries of any designated groundwater basins in existence on January 1, 1985, the withdrawal of which will not, within one hundred years of continuous withdrawal, deplete the flow of a natural stream at an annual rate greater than one-tenth of one percent of the annual rate of withdrawal. - Not Non-Tributary Groundwater statutorily defined as groundwater located within those portions of the Dawson, Denver, Arapahoe, and Laramie Fox-Hill aquifers outside of designated basins that does not meet the definition of "non-tributary." - Tributary Groundwater all water located in an aquifer that is hydrologically connected to a natural stream such that depletion has an impact on the surface stream. - Tributary Surface Water water on the surface of the ground flowing in a stream or river system.
+- Non-Tributary Groundwater groundwater located outside the boundaries of any designated groundwater basins in existence on January 1, 1985, the withdrawal of which will not, within one hundred years of continuous withdrawal, deplete the flow of a natural stream at an annual rate greater than one-tenth of one percent of the annual rate of withdrawal. - Not Non-Tributary Groundwater statutorily defined as groundwater located within those portions of the Dawson, Denver, Arapahoe, and Laramie Fox-Hill aquifers outside of designated basins that does not meet the definition of "non-tributary." - Tributary Groundwater all water located in an aquifer that is hydrologically connected to a natural stream such that depletion has an impact on the surface stream. - Designated Groundwater renewable and sustainable groundwater from certain areas of Colorado designated by the Colorado Ground Water Commission subject to management under the Colorado Ground Water Commission's rules. - Tributary Surface Water water on the surface of the ground flowing in a stream or river system.

-The Rangeview Water Supply is principally located in the southeast Denver metropolitan area at the "Lowry Range," which is land owned by the State Board of Land Commissioners ("Land Board") and is described below.
+The Rangeview Water Supply is principally located in the southeast Denver metropolitan area at the "Lowry Range," which is land owned by the State Board of Land Commissioners (Land Board) and is described below.